juand-r/EMNLP-2020/README.md

 ### Selections from EMNLP 2020

 This contains a selection of papers from  EMNLP 2020.
+Some papers are missing on the following topics: Emotion Recognition/Detection, Aspect-Based Sentiment Analysis

 Schedule: https://2020.emnlp.org/schedule